|Nutrition Facts (per serving)|

 Blue cheese is one of the most expensive cheeses per pound that there is.
 It can be made with cow, goat, or sheep's milk and is aged with cultures of the Penicillium mold.
 The distinct look and flavor are greatly favored by cheese lovers around the world, with the best blue cheeses coming from Europe.
 France, Great Britain, Italy, and Germany lead the world production of this type of aged cheese.
 That's why when you buy blue cheese made elsewhere than the United States, you are paying additional costs from the import of the product.
 For this recipe there is no need to go overboard with the most expensive type.
 Simply find a locally made blue cheese that won't break your bank but that will still inject the mixtures with that delicious sharp and tangy flavor.

-Keep the mixture in the fridge until it's time to serve, and any unused amounts can be kept refrigerated for up to 3 to 4 days.
+Keep the mixture in the fridge until it's time to serve, and any unused amounts can be kept refrigerated for up to three to four days.
 Use the dip as an addition to your cheese boards, or pack a little container of it in your kid's lunchbox to dip baby carrots and celery sticks.
 Use the spread on innovative sandwiches with cold smokey cold cuts and fruit jams—for instance, smoked ham, fig preserve, and the blue cheese spread.
 Thinned with some olive oil, the dip also makes a thick dressing for salads that's wonderful with vegetable dishes that have a hint of sweetness, as the blue cheese pairs very well with figs, raisins, and dates.